 Resolving employment disputes, as with any business dispute or disagreement, requires an extensive depth of legal knowledge, business industry insight, and a multi-disciplinary approach to secure a positive resolution through the most appropriate means.

-At Hendershot Cowart, P.C., our attorneys have a reputation for excelling not only in helping clients reduce risks of disputes through proactive counsel and the drafting, review, and negotiation of vital agreements and protections, but also for helping clients protect their rights and interests responsively when disputes arise – through out-of-court negotiations, mediation, arbitration, and litigation when necessary.
+At Hendershot Cowart P.C., our Houston employment dispute attorneys have a reputation for excelling not only in helping clients reduce risks of disputes through proactive counsel and the drafting, review, and negotiation of vital agreements and protections, but also for helping clients protect their rights and interests responsively when disputes arise – through out-of-court negotiations, mediation, arbitration, and litigation when necessary.

-Hendershot Cowart, P.C. - Trust Proven Houston Business Law Attorneys
+Hendershot Cowart P.C. - Trust Proven Texas Employment Dispute Attorneys

 Whether you are looking to enforce an existing agreement, allege or defend against a dispute, or wish to learn more about proactively creating safeguards tailored to your employment situation, you can be confident about placing your trust in Hendershot Cowart P.C.

 “I cannot say enough good things about my Lawyer, Mr. David Augustus.
 His calm, laser-like knowledge of business law allowed me to prevail and teach a few others during the short negotiations.
 Having the full backing of his law firm also helped greatly.” - L.A.